knpuniversity/javascript/knpu/ep4-reactjs/csrf-protection.md

 So, how can we protect against this in an API?
 The answer... you might not need to.
 If you follow two rules, then CSRF attacks are not possible.

+***TIP
+Update: While this section *may* be true - especially if you add a CORS same-origin policy, relying on the `Content-Type` for CSRF protection is not recommended: new browsers may (and have) introduced new features that make this protection incomplete.
+The best practice is to use CSRF tokens, as we'll show!
+***

 First, disallow AJAX requests from all domains except for your domain.
 Actually, this is just how the Internet works: you can't make AJAX requests across domains.
 *If* you *do* need to allow other domains to make AJAX requests to your domain,